Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

     - Nodes to create Tot!Hud gages and update them through scripts
     - Nodes to handle climb blockers
     - A node to toggle a death prevention system.
 This **Require** to have Tot !
 Module Death in order to work.
+    - A node to get the Steam ID of a player
+    - A node to send webhook request to a router server
+    - Two nodes to send people back at their home or bed/bedroll
 ## Changed
 `0.8.0`
 - Display the chances to get an item from a kit in the kit editor.
 Specially useful for lootbox kits
 - Improved the node filter field
 - Node `Has Any Quest` was improved to return the list of quest found
+- Staff list is now based on the role selected in server settings.
 ## Fixed
 `0.8.0`
 - Integrated map sometimes were stuck on transition animations